-- ▶ Download the file SPSS Decision Mgmt 70 demo.zip to a temporary location and extract it. - ▶ Open IBM® SPSS® Collaboration and Deployment Services Deployment Manager and log on to your Content Server connection. - ▶ Right-click the Content Repository folder and select Import. - ▶ In the Import dialog box, click Browse and select the DecisionManagementExamples.pes file you copied to a temporary location previously.
-Click OK. - ▶ In the Import Conflicts dialog, click OK.
+- ▶ Downloaded file.
+Download the file SPSS_Decision_Mgmt_70_demo.zip to a temporary location and extract it. - ▶ Open IBM® SPSS® Collaboration and Deployment Services Deployment Manager and log on to your Content Server connection. - ▶ Right-click the Content Repository folder and select Import. - ▶ In the Import dialog box, click Browse and select the DecisionManagementExamples.pes file you copied to a temporary location previously.
+Click OK.

+▶ In the Import Conflicts dialog, click OK.
 When the import completes, you will see the following new folders containing example projects that can be opened in IBM Analytical Decision Management.